RedEye1003/portfolio/README.md

 </div>

+## STEP 1
-## Start by locating a URL on the target site that includes input parameters.
+Start by locating a URL on the target site that includes input parameters.
 For instance: